 Confronting misinterpretations of ancient myths is an important step forward in developing sound psychological theories.
 Likewise, psychoanalytical mythology and misogynistic stereotypes disguised as “science” need to be recognised as being nothing more than Freudian fables.

 More about Chaos and Order in ancient myths: The Big Bang theory and Egyptian mythology

-UPDATE 11/1/22: I have found an Ancient Greek Goddess who could be considered the embodiment of chaos!
-Her name is Eris.
-She is mostly associated as being the manifestation of strife and discord which, in a way, could be interpreted as causing chaos.
-I’ve written about her in more detail in another blog: Exploring Ancient Myths: Defining Beauty, According to Homer’s Helen of Troy.
+UPDATE 11/1/22: I’ve written an article about Eris.
+She is mostly associated as being the manifestation of strife and discord which, in a way, could be interpreted as causing chaos: Exploring Ancient Myths: Defining Beauty, According to Homer’s Helen of Troy.